Frontiers EcoPics: a natural history photo series

-The Ecological Society of America’s Frontiers in Ecology and the Environment is continuing to accept submissions for Frontiers EcoPics, an ongoing series.
-We are looking for photos that tell an intriguing natural history story, plus a 150- to 250-word description.
+The Ecological Society of America’s Frontiers in Ecology and the Environment publishes photos that tell an intriguing natural history story, plus a 150- to 250-word description.
 Frontiers EcoPics is not just a series of attractive photos: the image and accompanying text should showcase an interesting and little-known aspect of an organism’s behavior and natural history.
 We recommend giving a brief introduction, discussing the natural history aspect shown in the photo(s), and concluding (where appropriate) with an open question – something that will make readers think about the science behind the photo.
+EcoPics text must be submitted within a Word document file.

 Due to space constraints, we ask that each submission have a maximum of two authors and affiliations.